 My journey as a yoga practitioner began while in graduate school in 1991 – a parallel journey of self-discovery through my body, breath, and mind.
 The philosophy of yoga practice, beyond just the physical poses, deeply touched me and changed my understanding of myself and the world, and also informed my work with my counseling clients.
 As I began to teach in 1993, my yoga classes naturally included this yogic wisdom as well as the process of inner exploration that I found so valuable in my training as a counselor.
 I integrate these universal spiritual principles into my classes in a way that allows each student to make their own discoveries, find ease in the body, and peace in the mind.
 I am very eclectic in my approach, weaving the alignment-focused style of Iyengar that is excellent for adapting to individual needs with a slow, deep style of Vinyasa or flowing movements linked with the breath.
 Each class includes practical philosophy that brings inspiration and a fresh perspective to daily life.

-My greatest influences have been my long-time teacher, Mark Horner, and his teacher, Zhander Remete, who developed the Shadow Style of yoga.
+My greatest influences have been my long-time teacher, Mark Horner, and his teacher, Shandor Remete, who developed the Shadow Style of yoga.
 I have also been strongly influenced by Judith Lasater, whom I did Restorative and Prenatal yoga training with, as well as Rama Jyoti Vernon and Diane Valentine.
-I completed an 18 month teacher training at Moksha Yoga Shala in Walnut Creek, CA (now Hatha Yoga Shala in Berkeley) with Mark Horner, and I have done numerous trainings and workshops with other highly respected teachers over the years.
+I completed an 18 month teacher training at Moksha Yoga Shala in Walnut Creek, CA (now Hatha Yoga Shala in Berkeley) with Mark Horner in 2001, and I have done numerous trainings and workshops with other highly respected teachers over the years.

 I have been on the faculty of 3 yoga teacher training programs in the San Francisco Bay area: currently at Mind-Body Zone in Fremont, where I teach Yoga Philosophy, Sanskrit, Yogic Lifestyle, and Ethics; The Yoga and Movement Center in Walnut Creek, where I have taught Sanskrit, Ayurvedic Yoga, and the Chakras; and Joyce Anue – YES Yoga Educational Seminars where I have taught Ayurvedic Yoga and a number of other subjects.

 Sanskrit and Ayurveda